 Enter Burndown Charts.

 Burndown Charts are simple, visual representations that provide a highly intuitive perspective, giving project managers and the entire team a snapshot of the team’s progress on the current sprint.

 Burndown Charts make it easy to see when a sprint (a Milestone in GitHub and Zenhub) is on track to deliver all the promised features on schedule.
 They also show you when the schedule is in jeopardy, giving the team the opportunity to intervene and head off problems early.

 What are the benefits of using Burndown Charts

 The core advantage of digital Burndown Charts is that it’s simple to see what’s going on within your project in real-time.
 You can use these charts to directly analyze whether your current project progress is up to par with your initial estimates.

 They require minimal effort to create and offer an immediate look at your team’s status.
 Additionally, they can be used to boost project transparency and keep all team members updated on the project’s current state.

-The anatomy of a Burndown Chart in Agile projects
+The anatomy of Agile Burndown Charts

 In Agile “burning down” the backlog simply means working through a group of outstanding tasks until there is no work left – think about burning down a candle until it’s gone.

-Pictured above is a ZenHub Burndown Chart example.
+Pictured above is a Zenhub Burndown Chart example.
 The essential elements of the chart are: